top of page

 I find that there is no substitute for direct observation.
 I paint best when I am immersed in the landscape that I am painting.
 There are colours and subtleties in nature that are so extraordinary that the human mind has little chance of recreating them in the studio.
 The direct effects of light and atmosphere can only ever be hinted at in a painting but there is a greater chance of capturing them if one is observing carefully from life.”

 Angie Spencer was born and grew up in Scarborough, North Yorkshire in 1959 and now lives in Stroud where she has her studio.
-She graduated with a BA in Fine Art at the University of Gloucestershire in 2004 and is currently represented by Spencer House Gallery in Tetbury.
-Originally trained as a printmaker, Angie now works full time as an oil painter.
+She studied History of Art and French at Westfield College, London after completing 'O' level and 'A' level Art as a teenager.
+She would have preferred to have gone to art college after school and her art college ambitions were fulfilled as a mature student when she graduated with a BA in Fine Art at the University of Gloucestershire in 2004.

-Her year long project to paint the River Frome on its 25 mile journey from Source to Severn was the subject of a 2023 feature in Cotswold Life written by the editor, Candia McKormack, entitled 'A Relationship with the River'.
-You can read it here
+Her practice moved more towards plein air painting during lockdown, when Angie began to paint the River Frome in Glucestershire on its 25 mile journey 'From Source to Severn'.
+This turned into a 3 year exploration, and the resulting 2 exhibitions were the subject of a 2023 feature in Cotswold Life written by the editor, Candia McKormack, entitled 'A Relationship with the River'.
+Read it here

-She is also an amateur classical violinist and currently holds the position of Leader of the Stroud Symphony Orchestra, as well as playing in the Capriol Chamber Orchestra and in a string quartet.
+As a violinist, Angie plays in the Stroud Symphony Orchestra (which she led between 2018 - 2025), as well as in the Capriol Chamber Orchestra and in a string quartet.

 .